An Overview of Isentress (Raltegravir)

 Before taking raltegravir, tell your health care provider:

-Raltegravir comes in the following forms and strengths:
+Raltegravir (brand name: Isentress) comes in the following forms and strengths:

 Take raltegravir according to your health care provider's instructions.

-Raltegravir can cause serious, life-threatening side effects.
-These include skin reactions, allergic reactions, and liver problems.
-(See the WARNING above.)
+Raltegravir may cause side effects.
+Most side effects from raltegravir are manageable, but a few can be serious.
+Serious side effects of raltegravir include skin reactions, allergic reactions, and liver problems.
+(See the WARNING box above.)

 Other possible side effects of raltegravir include: